Purcell Trench manufacturing company

 In the US and Canada, fish and wildlife are largely the responsibility of states and provinces.
 Some, most or nearly all funding for the agencies responsible for administering fish and wildlife programs derive from fees - hunting and fishing licenses and tags.

-Where I live, in Washington State, if you want to fish freshwater, saltwater, collect shellfish and razor clams the cost is about $42 per year.
-To hunt common species of big game will set you back about $72.
-Small game is another $33.
-If you don’t live in Washington, the fee is about double for fishing but about ten times more for big game hunting.
-If you want to enter a drawing for goats, moose or sheep, an application fee is $5.48/per critter.
-If your number is lucky, tag cost is $109.50 per tag if you live in Washington.
-If you don’t live in Washington, the application and tag fees are about ten times the resident fee.
-Most of these animals live on federal land.
-Hunters mostly hunt on federal land.
+Where I live, in Washington State, if you want to fish and hunt it will cost most residents about $100, depending on options.
+If you don’t live in Washington the fees are about ten times greater.
+Here in the West, much big game hunting occurs on federal land.
 Habitat is predominantly administered by federal officials.
 Why does the state get over a grand from some Joe from New Mexico who wants to hunt a moose once in life?

 There isn’t any logical reason for non-residents to pay ten times more than residents.
 While residents may contribute state or provincial tax dollars toward conservation, they routinely contribute more tax dollars toward exploitation and resource degradation, something non-residents do not do.
 The most insidious justifications center around locals going without the advantages of resource exploitation, as if people have a God given right to destroy fish and wildlife in the pursuit of profit.